QuentinRa/blog.quentinra.dev/info/assembly/index.md

 ## Instructions

-The main idea is that you will move into registers value.
+The main idea is that you will move values into the registers.
 The first register is the first argument of a function, ...

 For instance, the system call ``write(1, "test", 4)``